mithunpaul08/mean-teacher/pytorch/README.md

 status as of june 2nd ,.11pm:
 - code now works for both teacher and student.
 - next:
-    - run student teacher on server with complete lex data? -june 3rd (running on tmux 1 and 0 on amy)
+    - run student teacher on server with complete lex data? - deadline june 3rd (running on tmux 1 and 0 on amy)
+        - update: at epoch 49 best dev accuracy is at 82.70 at epoch 1..
+        - search on vim for best_dev_accuracy set ignorecase.
     - turn on noise/self.transform (this is to check my idea of using noise in a new domain + very less labeled data) - june 4th
-        - turned drop on at 6pm on june 3rd. started running on a folder called meanteacher2 in clara. tmux 2.
+        -  started running on a folder called meanteacher2 in clara. tmux 2 and 3.
+        -  update: best dev accuracy is 83.29 in epoch 1
     - cerate another student and feed in lex into student1 and delex into student2 (this is mihai's idea of 2 mean teachers. check drawing from april)- june 30th
     - feed in lex into student and delex into student2 and also attach a teacher (this is mihai's idea of 2 mean teachers. check drawing from april)-